eniora/InstantID-Unlocked/README.md

 🧠 Control & Generation
 - img2img mode integrated directly (no need to run a separate pipeline).
+- Ability to add more reference face images, it averages the face embeddings from multiple images into a single identity for generation.
+Meaning you can add more photos of the same person to improve likeness and consistency.
+Or mix in photos of different people to blend their faces into one morphed identity.
 - Negative Prompt Profiles dropdown with many presets (General, Minimalist, Portraits, Realism, Anime, Fooocus, etc.).
 - Detection Size selector for face detection in input/reference photos.
 - Hires Fix support with upscaler drop down menu.